Mind the trap! Antipatterns, a common type of problem in technical writing

 Golden Hammer

-A tool or a way of working that is familiar and has been successful in the past is used without consideration for all tasks.
+A tool or a way of working that is familiar and has been successful in the past is used for different tasks without consideration if it fits.

 Copy & Paste

-Copy and paste identical texts instead of integrating them from a central repository.
+Text is copied and pasted instead of integrated from a central repository.

 Instructions and warnings without a context or explanation as to why a certain activity should (not) be carried out.
-Users then no longer see any sense in the instructions.
+Users do not understand the purpose behind a task.

 Echoing